The 10 Best Companies to Invest in Now

 - Industry: Medical Devices

-Find More of the Best Stocks To Invest In
+How to Find More of the Best Stocks to Buy

 You can review all of the companies on our Best Companies to Own list and dig into our methodology, which includes definitions for the key Morningstar metrics included in this article.
 Those with specific interests can drill down with our Best International Companies to Own, Best Sustainable Companies to Own, and Best Innovative Companies to Own lists, too.
 And as we outline here, we suggest that you focus your research on the undervalued stocks of the companies on these lists.